Published in Criminal Law on May 5, 2022.

 If you are charged with violating probation, you are allowed to contest the charge.
 Just as you would be in any criminal charge, you are presumed innocent and the prosecution has the burden of proving that you did, in fact, violate your probation.

 In other words, they must prove that it is more likely than not.
-There are no unimportant terms of probation.
+There are no unimportant terms of probation, so even violating a single condition of your probation that appears to be minor can result in a harsh penalty.

 On the prosecutor’s side, if they can show your probation violation showed a conscious indifference to the mandates of the court, your chances of seeing jail time for the violation are more likely, especially if the probationer has been charged with or convicted of a new crime.